EMD SD22ECO

 The EMD SD22ECO is a 2150 hp C-C diesel-electric locomotive rebuilt by Electro-Motive Diesel.
 It is, along with the GP22ECO, primarily the application of a conversion kit to an existing EMD SD40-type locomotive.
-This involves replacing the existing prime mover with an EPA Tier-II-compliant turbocharged V8 710G3A, with electronic fuel injection.
+This involves replacing the existing prime mover with an EPA Tier-II-compliant turbocharged V8 710G3A-T2, with electronic fuel injection.
 The prime mover is mated to an AR10 alternator for traction power, a CA6 alternator for control power, and a computerized control system.
 This conversion does not alter the external appearance of the locomotive.

+The Kansas City Southern Railway and Kansas City Southern de México were the only railroads to have rebuilt SD40s into SD22ECOs.